tubbo/makeover/README.md

 It is recommended to choose one syntax and make that standard across your app, however both syntaxes are provided in case one or the other works out better for you.
-Conventionally, presenter classess are found by taking the model name and adding "Presenter" to the end, or in the case of collections, pluralizing the model name and then suffixing with "Presenter".
+Conventionally, presenter classes are found by taking the model name and adding "Presenter" to the end, or in the case of collections, pluralizing the model name and then suffixing with "Presenter".
 You can customize this by passing the `with:` option into